pinto-org/protocol/docs/VANITY_ADDRESS_MINING.md

 ### Proxy Mining Issues

-**No match found after max iterations**
+**Taking too long to find a match**

 - Try a shorter prefix
-- Switch to multi-threaded mode (default) or increase `--num-workers`
 - Consider case-insensitive matching
+- Ensure Foundry is installed and up to date

 **Mining is too slow**

-- Ensure multi-threaded mode is enabled (default)
+- Ensure Foundry's `cast` is installed and in your PATH
-- Check CPU usage - should be using all cores
+- Check CPU usage - `cast create2` should be using all cores automatically
-- Consider running multiple instances with different prefixes simultaneously
+- Update Foundry to the latest version: `foundryup`

 **Address doesn't match in actual deployment**